The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Discussion and Outlook

-I want to thank Andrew F.\ Siegel who brought Tukey's $h$ distributions to my attention, and Brian R.\ Dennis who gave detailed background information and suggestions on the analysis of the solar flares dataset.
+I want to thank Andrew F.\ Siegel who brought Tukey's $h$ distribution to my attention, and Brian R.\ Dennis who gave detailed background information and suggestions on the solar flares dataset. }

 \phantomsection